MS in Pharmacometrics and Personalized Pharmacotherapy

 Curriculum and Requirements

 You must satisfactorily complete at least 30 graduate credit hours for the MS degree.
-Required courses with a grade lower than a B- will not count toward the minimum credits.
+All required courses must be completed with a B- or higher (or must be repeated).

 PHC 512 Pharmacometric Software 1